Tiniky/ExitTheDungeon/Exit the Dungeon/Assets/Notes/devlog.md

-when the door is opened the player can walk in added collision for switch, chest and void the virtual cam jumps at the hostage during the cutscene
+when the door is opened the player can walk in added collision for switch, chest and void the virtual cam jumps at the hostage during the cutscene fixed the teleporting switch configured light for partymember cutscene works fine removed everything thankstext related the party member is interactable and starts following the player after interact added weapons and icons for all the necessary UI elements modified AC calculation to check for shield reconfigured the HealthBarManager so tokens appear the SAME configured party members so they won't stand in eachother